inlinedio/ikv-store/README.md

  - Auto-scaling friendly.
 IKV can be used as a library, i.e. it auto-scales with your existing application cluster.
 Traditional database clusters need to be provisioned for peak-load at all times.

 #### Embedded and blazing fast
 IKV can serve read requests without making any network calls, and can provide **single-digit microsecond** P99 read latency, when your dataset can fit in memory (sub-millisecond when used with Flash/SSD).
 This is **100x faster than existing solutions like Redis**.
-(See [benchmarks](#benchmarks--100x-faster-than-redis) below)
+(See [benchmarks](#benchmarks--100x-faster-than-redis) below).
 IKV is heavily optimized for read performance (latency and throughput):
  - Zero network latency for reads (even on a cold start).
 No overhead of network hops, encryption and minimal ser-deserialization.
  - Frequently accessed data occupies local memory.
  - No need for index compaction (like LSM tree based stores), hence there is no resource saturation.